Motion to Regret

 The noble Baroness, Lady Garden, stated that there were too few BME students, and of course we would always want more.
 However, we have record numbers of black and minority ethnic students going into higher education, and we want to go further still.
 We are legislating for greater transparency that will provide unprecedented access to anonymised applicant data on gender, ethnicity and socioeconomic background, as I think she is aware.

 Universities, too, are spending even more to help those from disadvantaged backgrounds to access higher education.
 In 2017-18, institutions are expected to spend over £800 million on measures to improve the access and success of disadvantaged students, which is more than double what was spent in 2009-10 and can continue to increase if fees are allowed to keep pace with inflation.
-The Government’s policy will further build on this success, as stated by Les Ebdon, the director of the Office for Fair Access, that,
+The Government’s policy will further build on this success, as stated by Les Ebdon, the director of the Office for Fair Access who said that,

 “TEF will ensure that higher education providers have to carefully consider about how to provide excellent teaching for all their students, whatever their background”.